inmanta/inmanta-core/docs/reference/api.rst

 This page describes parts of the compiler that provide a stable API that could be used from modules.

 .. warning::
-    Only those parts explicitly mentioned here are part of the internal API.
+    Only those parts explicitly mentioned here are part of the API.
 They provide a stable interface.
 Other parts of the containing modules provide no such guarantees.